56 Different Types of Ants in Louisiana

 22. Allegheny Mound Ant

-Formica exsectoides, commonly known as the Allegheny mound ant, is a species of ant found in Louisiana.
+Formica exsectoides, commonly known as the Allegheny mound ant, is a species found in Louisiana.

-They are often found nesting on the ground under rocks and leaves but also under logs or other objects.
+They are often found nesting on the ground under rocks, leaves, logs, or other objects.

 These types of ants in Louisiana have a dark brown abdomen with yellowish markings and dark brown legs.